 Mozilla telemetry data shows that 5% of connections with Firefox are in TLS 1.3.

-We are proud to announce that we are already offering one of the first CDNs to implement TLS 1.3 with the 0-RTT option!
+What about Fasterize?
+We are proud to announce that we are already offering one of the first CDN to implement TLS 1.3 with the 0-RTT option!